-Stanton, a Republican, was the representative for Rhode Island from 1805 to 1807.
+Stanton was the representative for Rhode Island and was a Republican.
+He served from 1805 to 1807.

 From Dec 1801 to Mar 1807, Stanton missed 24 of 432 roll call votes, which is 5.6%.
 This is better than the median of 17.1% among the lifetime records of representatives serving in Mar 1807.
 The chart below reports missed votes over time.

 |Time Period||Votes Eligible||Missed Votes||Percent||Percentile|

 |Nov 1804-Mar 1805||35||2||5.7%||19th|

 The information on this page is originally sourced from a variety of materials, including: